JermellB/restagraph/README.md

 # Restagraph

 Restagraph is an application that dynamically generates a REST API in front of a [Neo4j](https://neo4j.com/) graph database, based on a schema defined within that same database.
+It basically takes the relational database model and enables you to join one table to lots of others without drowning in many-to-many intermediate tables, and adds a REST API on top.

 This includes features such as:

 - constraints on the relationships that can be created between two types of resource
     - this includes cardinality constraints, i.e. 1:1, 1:many, many:1 and many:many relationships